 This is a seriously savvy way of putting a few extra dollars back in your Southeast Asia travel budget!

 You can find extremely cheap produce and cooking ingredients at local shops or markets to cook delicious homemade meals up with.
-Just make sure to book an accommodation that has a communal kitchen, such as an Airbnb or hostel!
+Just make sure to book an accommodation that has a communal kitchen, such as a Vrbo or hostel!

 General Money-Saving & Budgeting Tips